Honounome/la-lingvo/README.md

 # la-lingvo
-Just me and @EndryoMachado trying to create a language
+Just @Honounome and @EndryoMachado trying to create a language